Moss Bros Group

 Moss Bros Group is a limited company set up in 1851 by Moses Moss in Covent Garden, London, UK.
-One of the UK's top menswear shops, specialising in dress wear for formal occasions, Moss Bros has over 150 shops throughout the United Kingdom.
+One of the UK's top menswear shops, specialising in dress wear for formal occasions, Moss Bros has 113 shops throughout the United Kingdom.
 It was, until 2020, listed on the London Stock Exchange as a constituent of the FTSE Fledgling Index, before being delisted.